lianamerk/100-days-of-code/r1-log.md

 Today, I spent a couple of hours reading about web frameworks and deciding if I want to try learn d3 or deploy my visualization on a python server.

 ### R1D2
+Kept reading about how to make things interactive on the web.
+Potentially bokeh might be enough for the visualization I want, but if I'm going to sink time into learning JS maybe it;d be best to make it d3 anyway...